Aaronrey1/VehicleQuery1/replit.md

 - **525 harness records automatically load** on server startup if database is empty
 - Harness data stored in `server/seed-harnesses.ts` and loads on both preview and published environments
 - Updated schema to make yearFrom/yearTo nullable to support all harness configurations
-- Fixed session persistence on published app by using memorystore instead of default memory store
+- Fixed session persistence on published app by using memorystore and explicit session.save()
 - Fixed session cookie settings for authentication (sameSite: "lax" - works on both preview and published)
 - Fixed admin panel cache refresh by using refetchQueries instead of invalidateQueries
 - Data persists across republishing - no manual CSV import needed on published app